marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

     + Leave Storage as default and go to the next page
     + In Tags, create a tag with *Key* : Name and *Value* : PrivateEC2-2"
     + In the security group part add one port for ssh and another for ping, as below:
-     **The security group of our second VPC should allow instances in the private subnet of VPC 1 to ssh and ping from it.**
+     **The security group of our second VPC should allow instances in VPC-1 to ping instances in VPC-2.**
-    - Change source in the SSH rule to *10.100.1.0/24* and add another route for *ALL ICMP IPv4*, set the source to *10.100.1.0/24*.
+    - Change source in the SSH rule to *10.100.0.0/16* and add another route for *ALL ICMP IPv4*, set the source to *10.100.0.0/16*.
     + In the Review and Launch page, click *Launch* and select the same KP as for previous instances

 **Create a peering connection:**